ellewright/mentormesh/README.md

 # MentorMesh
 ## A Peer-to-Peer Learning Platform

 Need a job done, but short on cash?
 Looking to grow or share your talents?
 Look no further than MentorMesh.
-This project is a full-stack application with the intention to showcasing a new form of freelance work, where vendors offer their skills in exchange for others' skills.
+This project is a full-stack application with the intention of showcasing a new form of freelance work, where vendors offer their skills in exchange for others' skills.
 This project contains a frontend created using Vite + ReactJS and a backend using Python + FastAPI.
 This project is not at a complete state, but it will ultimately provide functionality for the following:

 * Browsing offered Skills
 * Creating a User profile